saucecontrol/InheritDoc/readme.md

 ### Roslyn Analyzer Bug

-If you attempt to build the test project from this repo using the current (as of SDK 3.0.100) version of Roslyn, it may fail with an exception related to resolving explicit interface implementations.
+If you attempt to build the test project from this repo using the current (as of SDK 3.0.100) version of `csc`, it may fail with an exception related to resolving explicit interface implementations.
 There are some tricky ones in the test cases.
-This issue has been fixed in preview versions of Roslyn, so either use a VS 16.4 Preview build or a .NET Core SDK 5.0 preview build to get the updated version.
+This issue has been fixed in preview versions of Roslyn, so either use a VS 16.4 Preview build or a .NET Core SDK 3.1 preview build to get the updated version.

 Troubleshooting
 ---------------

-Because this MSBuild Task is supposed to Just Work™, there is very little configuration to do, and MSBuild Tasks are a bit of a dark art anyway.
-If it doesn't work for you, check the detailed output from MSBuild (e.g. `dotnet build -v detailed`) and look for `InheritDoc` in the logs.
-You should have some info about why the task failed to run in there.
+When it runs, `InheritDocTask` will log a success message to the build output, telling you what it did.
+If you don't see the message, it didn't run for some reason.
+Check the detailed output from MSBuild (e.g. `dotnet build -v detailed`) and look for `InheritDoc` in the logs for clues.
 Issue reports are, of course, welcome with good repro steps.